ccfang2/TopicsMetricsStats2022/README.md

 ## Shiny R App

 - Click [link](https://ccfang2.shinyapps.io/neuralxSim/) to open.
-- However, this link is invalidated every 25 hours, so if it doesn't respond, then run *app.R* in folder *neuralxSim* to open the app.
-It is noteworthy that you need to install and import package *shiny* to make *app.R* work.
+- :exclamation: This link is invalidated every 25 hours, so if it doesn't respond, then run *app.R* in folder *neuralxSim* to open the app.
+It is noteworthy that you need to install and import package [*shiny*](https://shiny.rstudio.com) to make *app.R* work.
-- Usage of this app is clarified in manuscript.
+- Usage of this app is clarified in the manuscript.

 ## Others